 Although smoking is not permitted within hotel building, guests who smoke are permitted to do so outside in designated areas.

-What to Pack for Indianapolis
+What to Pack for Orlando

-The final late night party will be a good time to think fashion!
+The final late-night party will be a good time to think fashion!

 If you plan to walk the parks and downtown attractions, or go on the NCBJ Tours, a fair amount of walking is required.
 You know your feet best.